 Slots Bidding and Election

-In Open Staking of mainnet, there will be 320 slots available for bidding (200 slots in Stake Heist).
+In Open Staking of mainnet, there are 900 slots available for bidding (200 slots in Stake Heist).
 A slot represents membership in the network which gives the validator the right to use a specific BLS key to sign on blocks and the signature will be acknowledged by other validators.